Chope

 Restaurant Screen

-Issue 1 — When reaching the restaurant screen, the deal button is not obviously clickable and not prominent enough to show there are available deals.
+Issue 1 — On the restaurant screen, the deal button is not clearly pressable and is not prominent enough to indicate that deals are available.

-Issue 2 — Lack of star ratings to entice users to make quicker decision.
+Issue 2 — There is a lack of star ratings, which could help users make quicker decisions.

 Restaurant Screen